-All the above information makes it clear that alcohol is best avoided when your adrenals are already out of balance.
+Is it becoming more clear that alcohol is best avoided when your adrenals are already out of balance?
 If you’ve been using alcohol as a relaxation technique, finding other ways to release tension and ease stress will move your healing in the right direction.
 Here are a few quick suggestions:

 - Try some gentle exercise.
 While vigorous exercise isn’t advised when your adrenals are out of balance, movement is!
 Yoga, T’ai Chi, or a relaxed walk in the evening are all great options.

 - Try meditation.
 Meditation can take many forms – you can repeat a mantra or affirmation as you practice deep breathing or follow a guided meditation.
 There are a number of apps that offer guided meditation and music for relaxation.

 - Make time for something you’ve been wanting to try.
 Taking time for yourself isn’t selfish – it’s a necessity!
 Whether it’s reading a good book, learning how to dance, gardening or any other activity, you should carve out time to do what you want to do, not just what you have to do.

 - Prioritize JOY!
 Finding something that brings true happiness to your life is essential to your overall well being.
 So many women have gotten so caught up in daily responsibilities of caregiving and earning a living that they can’t even remember what makes them happy.
 To reduce stress and increase healing, take the time to remember what brings you true joy – then do it each and every day.